 Recent Accounting Standards

-February 2016,the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU")
+February 2016,the FASB issued Accounting Standards Update ("ASU")

 12months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 This guidance is effective, for public EGC companies like the Company, for fiscal years beginning after

-December 15, 2019including interim periods within those fiscal years.
-A modified retrospective transition approach is required for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
+mayinclude interim periods within those fiscal years.
+The modified retrospective transition approach applies to leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
+The Company has the option to instead apply the provisions at the effective date without adjusting the comparative periods presented.
 The Company is currently evaluating the impact of this guidance on its financial position, results of operations, and cash flows.

 June 2018,the FASB issued ASU

 “Compensation Stock Compensation (TopicUnder legacy guidance, the accounting for non-employee share-based payments differs from that applied to employee awards, particularly with regard to the measurement date and the impact of performance conditions.
 ASU

 07provides that existing employee guidance will apply to non-employee share-based transactions (as long as the transaction is